rinigus/osmscout-server/README.md

 To use the server, you have to start it and configure the client to access it.
 An example configurations for Poor Maps and modRana are provided under "thirdparty" folder.
-At present, Poor Maps and modRana includes plugins already in the upstream and no additional configuration is needed.
+At present, Poor Maps and modRana include plugins already in the upstream and no additional configuration is needed.

 The server is written using Qt.
 The server can be used as a console or a Sailfish application.
 For console version, use osmscout-server_console.pro as a project.
 For Sailfish, use osmscout-server_silica.pro.
-For drawing, its possible to use Qt or Cairo backends, determined during compilation.
-While default configuration uses Qt for drawing, it maybe advantageous to use Cairo in server environment when compiled as a console application.

 ## Maps